FREQUENTLY ASKED QUESTIONS

 What is counselling?
 Counselling helps clients with life challenges through strategies that elicit change and promotes well-being.

 What is psychotherapy?
 Psychotherapy usually works with deep issues that may, or may not, require longer therapeutic contact.
 Ultimately, the goal is to elicit change that improves general health, well-being, and life satisfaction.

 What is a psychotherapist?
 A psychotherapist usually holds with a Masters degree in counselling or social work, or may be qualified through extensive training only.
-Only members of the College of Registered Psychotherapists of Ontario (CRPO) may call themselves a Registered Psychotherapist.
-It is expected "psychotherapy" will become a regulated act.
+Only members of the College of Registered Psychotherapists of Ontario (CRPO) may call themselves a Registered Psychotherapist (RP) as "psychotherapy" is a regulated act.

 What is a psychologist?
 A psychologist has obtained a Masters and Doctoral degree in psychology.
 They are trained in mental health diagnosis, use of psychological assessments, and the delivery of mental health services.
 Psychologists are regulated health professionals and members of The College of Psychologists of Ontario.

 What is a psychiatrist?
 A psychiatrist is a medically trained doctor with specialized training to assess and diagnose mental health conditions, provide mental health services, as well as, prescribe medication.
 They are regulated health professionals belonging to The College of Physicians and Surgeons of Ontario.
 Many of their services are charged through OH